-Per Share To otal

-Without With Without With

-Overallotment Overallotment Overallotment Overallotment

-Option Option Option Option

-Underwriting Discounts and Commissions paid by us \$ \$ \$ \$

-Expenses payable by us \$ \$ \$ \$
+Per Share Total Ove Without r-Allotment Option With Over-Allotment Option Without Over-Allotment Option C With Over-Allotment Option Underwriting discounts and commissions \$ - \$ \$ \$ Expenses payable by us \$ - \$ \$ \$

-We have agreed that we will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or file with the SEC a registration statement under the Securities Act relating to, any shares of class A common stock or securities convertible into or exchangeable or exercisable, in each case during the lock-up period, for any shares of our common stock regardless of class, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of Credit Suisse Securities (USA) LLC and Deutsche Bank Securities Inc., for a period of 90 days after the date of this prospectus supplement, subject to certain exceptions, including grants of equity awards pursuant to terms of a plan in effect on the date hereof or disclosed in this prospectus supplement, issuances of shares of our common stock pursuant to the exercise of equity awards or the exercise of any other equity awards outstanding on the date of this prospectus supplement, issuances of shares of our common stock in exchange for our indebtedness outstanding on the date of this prospectus supplement and issuances of up to an aggregate maximum of 5.0 million shares of our common stock or other rights to acquire shares of our common stock which we may issue in connection with transactions with others, including in acquisitions, so long as, with respect to all but 1.5 million of such shares, such parties agree to be locked-up for the remainder of the 90 day period, and except for the issuance of our senior convertible debentures pursuant to our concurrent debenture offering and the sale of warrants in connection with the convertible debenture hedge and warrant transactions described below.
+We have agreed that we will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or file with the SEC a registration statement under the Securities Act relating to, any shares of our common stock regardless of class, or the Securities, or securities convertible into or exchangeable or exercisable for any Securities, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of Credit Suisse Securities (USA) LLC and Lehman Brothers Inc. for a period of 60 days after the date of this prospectus supplement, except grants of employee stock options pursuant to terms of a plan in effect on the date hereof or disclosed in this prospectus supplement, issuances of Securities pursuant to the exercise of employee stock options outstanding on the date hereof or pursuant to our dividend reinvestment plan and issuances of up to an aggregate maximum of 1.5 million Securities or other rights to acquire our Securities which we may issue in connection with transactions with others, including in acquisitions, so long as such parties agree to be locked-up for the remainder of the 60 day period, and except for the issuance of our senior convertible debentures and the borrowed shares in our concurrent offerings.

-Our officers and directors have agreed that, subject to certain exceptions, they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of class A common stock or securities convertible into or exchangeable or exercisable for any shares of class A common stock, enter into a transaction that would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of the class A common stock, whether any of these transactions are to be settled by delivery of shares of class A common stock or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of Credit Suisse Securities (USA) LLC and Deutsche Bank Securities Inc. for a period of 90 days after the date of this prospectus supplement except for shares of class A common stock acquired in the open market and transfers to family members or certain other parties or as a gift, so long as such parties agree to be locked-up for the remainder of the 90 day period.
+Our officers, directors and our parent, Cypress, have agreed that, subject to certain exceptions, they will not sell, contract to sell, pledge or otherwise dispose of, or publicly offer, directly or indirectly, any Securities or securities convertible into or exchangeable or exercisable for any Securities, enter into a transaction that would have the same effect, or enter into any swap, hedge or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of the Securities, whether any of these transactions are to be settled by delivery of the Securities or other securities, in cash or otherwise, or publicly disclose the intention to make any offer, sale, pledge or disposition, or to enter into any transaction, swap, hedge or other arrangement, without, in each case, the prior written consent of Credit Suisse Securities (USA) LLC and Lehman Brothers Inc. for a period of 60 days after the date of this prospectus supplement except issuances pursuant to the exercise of employee stock options outstanding on the date hereof or pursuant to our dividend reinvestment plan and except for securities acquired in the open market and transfers to family members or certain other parties or as a gift.